imaphatduc/cubecubed/docs/README.md

 ## 🗒️ Notes

-### Who should use Cubecubed?
+### Cubecubed is made for everyone!

-Anyone!
-Whether you are students, teachers, researchers, or someone who is curious about mathematics, you can use Cubecubed or any visualization tools out there to explore its mystical beauty.
+Whether you are students, teachers, researchers, or someone who is curious about mathematics, you can use Cubecubed or any visualization tools out there to go on exploring the mystical beauty of the science.

 ### Inspiration

 Cubecubed exists for a reason.
 Check out this [article](https://dev.to/imaphatduc/my-story-with-cubecubed-2da2) to figure it out.

-Cubecubed is deeply inspired by [Manim](https://github.com/3b1b/manim) - _an animation engine for explanatory math videos_.
+The project is deeply inspired by [Manim](https://github.com/3b1b/manim) - _an animation engine for explanatory math videos_.
 However, it is not a port or a re-implementation of the engine.
 The first commit of Cubecubed was made by author [@imaphatduc](https://github.com/imaphatduc) on December 1, 2021.
 More features are coming soon...

-### "Cubecubed UI"
+### GUI version of Cubecubed

 [Cubedbook](https://github.com/imaphatduc/cubedbook) is built on top of Cubecubed to provide a user-friendly GUI environment.
 If you're not comfortable with programming, Cubedbook is an option for you.